Joe Tex: Success

-Tex recorded his first hit, "Hold What You've Got", in November 1964 at FAME Studios in Muscle Shoals, Alabama.
+Tex recorded and finally scored his first hit, "Hold What You've Got", in November 1964 at FAME Studios in Muscle Shoals, Alabama.
 He was unconvinced the song would be a hit and advised Killen not to release it.
 However, Killen felt otherwise and released the song in early 1965.
 By the time Tex got wind of its release, the song had already sold 200,000 copies.
 The song eventually peaked at number five on the Billboard Hot 100 and became Tex's first number-one hit on the R&B charts, staying on the charts for 11 weeks and selling more than a million copies by 1966.

 Tex placed six top-40 charted singles on the R&B charts in 1965 alone, including two more number-one hits, "I Want To (Do Everything For You)" and "A Sweet Woman Like You".
 He followed that with two successive albums, Hold On To What You've Got and The New Boss.
 He placed more R&B hits than any artist, including his rival James Brown.
 In 1966, five more singles entered the top 40 on the R&B charts, including "The Love You Save" and "S.Y.S.L.J.F.M." or "The Letter Song", which was an answer song to Wilson Pickett's "634-5789 (Soulsville, U.S.A.)".